Dr. Lauren Elder, PhD, ABPP (she/her)

 LICENSED SOCIAL WORKER

-Jenny is a licensed social worker and is deeply committed to creating an affirming space for clients.
+Jenny Elliot is a licensed social worker that is deeply committed to creating an affirming space for clients.
 She uses a person-centered, trauma-informed, anti-oppressive approach that honors each individual’s unique needs, values, and expertise.
-She received her master’s degree in social work from Indiana University, where she worked as a graduate research assistant on initiatives for preventing child maltreatment.
+They received their master’s degree in social work from Indiana University, where they worked as a graduate research assistant on initiatives for preventing child maltreatment.
 She has worked with children, youth, and adults across a variety of settings, including schools, residential centers, community centers, and centers for neurodivergence.
-She is currently in the process of becoming a Registered Play Therapist.
+They are currently in the process of becoming a Registered Play Therapist.

 Identities: Lesbian, queer, neurodivergent